alexandrglm/myLearningCorner/inProgress/Basque-DevCamp/Full_Stack_2025/MODULE_06/Module06-Part-3_UML-1/06_03_02-UML_Diagrams/06-167/06-167_UML_Activity_Diagram_Elements.md

    The termination point of the activity flow

 7. **Swim Lanes**
-   Organizational boundaries that group activities by responsibility
+   Organisational boundaries that group activities by responsibility

 ---